Masterminds/goutils/README.md

 GoUtils
 ===========

 GoUtils provides users with utility functions to manipulate strings in various ways.
-It is a Go implementation of the string manipulation libraries of Java Apache Commons.
+It is a Go implementation of some string manipulation libraries of Java Apache Commons.
 GoUtils includes the following Java Apache Commons libraries:
 * WordUtils
 * RandomStringUtils
+* StringUtils (partial implementation)

 ## Installation
 If you have Go set up on your system, enter this within the command line/terminal: